evbacher/gd2md-html/html-verification.md

 <!-----

-NEW: Check the "Suppress top comment" option to remove this info from the output.
+You have some errors, warnings, or alerts.
+If you are using reckless mode, turn it off to see inline alerts.
+* ERRORs: 0
+* WARNINGs: 2
+* ALERTS: 6

-Conversion time: 1.74 seconds.
+Conversion time: 3.455 seconds.

 Using this HTML file: